qinjunjerry/PyKeyBox/README.md

 ```

-## portable
+## Portable
 Just take the python script file and the sqlite database file with you
 anywhere you want.

-## yes secure enough
+## Yet secure enough
 It is based on the well known AES encryption algorithm.